Cooperative Online Learning for Multi-Agent System Control via Gaussian Processes with Event-Triggered Mechanism: Extended Version: Conclusions

 \section{Conclusions}

-In this paper, we propose a distributed event-triggered online learning strategy for learning-based MAS control using GP regression.
-The proposed event-trigger condition is evaluated only using the local information on each agent, while guarantees an overall control performance for the entire MAS with small tracking error bound.
-Moreover, we show the exclusion of the Zeno behavior on each agent.
-Finally, the effectiveness of the proposed distributed event-trigger is demonstrated in the simulations.
+In this paper, we consider a distributed control framework for leader-following time-varying formation control with cooperative online learning algorithm using GP regression.
+For high data efficiency with guaranteed control performance, two event-triggered mechanisms are proposed for online learning, namely the centralized and distributed version.
+Inspired from the centralized event-triggered learning design, the distributed trigger condition is evaluated only based on the local and neighboring information on each agent.
+Moreover, we show the exclusion of the Zeno behavior on each agent for both centralized and distributed event-trigger.
+Finally, the effectiveness of both proposed event-triggered cooperative online learning strategies is demonstrated in the simulations, which show that each agent collects fewer data and triggers less GP model update compared with other approaches while achieving a guaranteed control performance.